pvessel/table-converter-bundle/README.md

 Array coded in json may be converted to csv string, or HTML table can be converted to XML string.

-It uses built in and external "importers" (to parse source string) and "exporters" (to generate target string).
+It uses built-in and external "importers" (to parse source string) and "exporters" (to generate target string).

 ### Installation